 Inspired by nature and mathematics

 Flying animals have recently become a source of inspiration for research in the field of robotics.
 Experts are trying to develop light flying devices that are nimble, energy-efficient, and small as insects.

-The Technical University of Delft claims that their robot is still unmatched with their achievements, yet it is simple.
-The wings can wake up seventeen times per second, allowing it not only to keep up in the air but also to control the flight through small changes in the wings movement.
+The Technical University of Delft claims that their robot is still unmatched with its achievements, yet it is simple.
+The wings can wake up seventeen times per second, allowing it not only to keep up in the air but also to control the flight through small changes in the wings’ movement.